 Click here for current exhibitions!

 For the disabled, make use of the vast variety of resources!

 The Boston Public Library collects a wide assortment of resources for those with disabilities!
 The BPL collects a wide variety of Braille Books, Braille subscriptions to New York Times, National Geographic, and Science News, audio recordings, large print, books on CD, and more!
 The Boston Public Library also keeps an audio file for the majority of all available digital books – this file can be downloaded for play or listened through your internet browser!
-If you’re seek help turning an print item at the library into an audio item, email email@example.com.
+If you seek help turning a print item at the library into an audio item, email [email protected]

 The Boston Public Library has resources for disabled and eyesight-impaired patrons while at the library!